At least 23 killed in supermarket explosion in Mexico’s Sonora state

 Another 11 people were wounded in the blast at a Waldo’s store in the centre of Hermosillo in the state of Sonora on Saturday.

-“Sadly, a number of the victims we’ve found were minors,” the state’s Alfonso Durazo said in a video message.
+“Sadly, a number of the victims we’ve found were minors,” the state’s governor Alfonso Durazo said in a video message.

 He added that the survivors were being treated at hospitals in Hermosillo.

 Local public security authorities said they had ruled out an “attack” or “event related to a violent act” against civilians.
+The explosion came as Mexico celebrated the Day of the Dead over the weekend, when families honour deceased loved ones.

 “I have ordered an extensive and transparent investigation to determine the causes of the incident and figure out those responsible,” Durazo said.